PowerDNS/pdns/pdns/recursordist/docs/http-api/endpoint-ottraceconditions.rst

 .. http:get:: /api/v1/servers/:server_id/ottraceconditions

-  Get all :json:object:`OpenTelemetryTraceCondition` from the server.
+  Get all :json:schema:`OpenTelemetryTraceCondition` from the server.
 Note that while the settings file allows a list of subnets to be associated with a condition, this list will be flattened, with only one subnet per condition.

   :query server_id: The name of the server

 .. http:post:: /api/v1/servers/:server_id/ottraceconditions

   Creates a new trace condition.
-The client body must contain a :json:object:`OpenTelemetryTraceCondition`.
+The client body must contain a :json:schema:`OpenTelemetryTraceCondition`.

   :query server_id: The name of the server